SnailSquad/rHud/README.md

   Easy to configure and 100% open source.

-  On the HUD, there is the speedometer, status, other information.
+  On the HUD, there is the speedometer, status, others informations.

   ![image](https://user-images.githubusercontent.com/92583258/188974418-fc3beefb-774b-430e-9c63-a50f51475046.png)